You will pay in-state/in province tuition/fees directly to your host campus.

 Fashion: Apparel/Fashion Design, Apparel/Fashion Merchandising, Textile Arts, Textile Design, Textiles and Clothing

 Food Science: Culinary Arts, Nutrition

-Foreign Language: Arabic (some courses), Chinese, Chinese (some courses), Classical Languages, French, German, Hebrew, Japanese (some courses), Russian, Spanish
+Foreign Language: Arabic (some courses), Chinese, Chinese (some courses), Classical Languages, French, German, Hebrew, Japanese (some courses), Korean, Spanish

 General Studies: Gender Studies, Interdisciplinary Studies, Leadership Studies

 Geography and Urban Studies: Environmental Planning, Geographic Information Sciences & Emergency Management, Geography, Human Geography, Planning, Rural Community Development, Spatial Geographic Information Science, Urban Studies

 Health and Safety Sciences: Communication Disorders, Dental Hygiene, Dietetics, Environmental Health, Exercise Science, Health Science, Health Services Administration, Medical Technology, Public Health